Natural Disasters Anywhere Can Affect Insurance Premiums Everywhere

-- The increasing frequency and severity of natural disasters is driving rate increases throughout the insurance industry.
+The increasing frequency and severity of natural disasters are driving rate increases throughout the insurance industry.
+No insurer is immune.

 You can’t control when an insurer will raise its rates.
 But you can, and should, control what you’ll do when disaster strikes.